dbwebb-se/devjs/README.md

-Install eslint and configure it
+Install JavaScript linter eslint and configure it
 ------------------------

 The tool [eslint](https://www.npmjs.com/package/eslint) checks and fixes your JavaScript files.